Arithmetic properties of multiplier polynomials for certain polynomial maps: Abstract

 \section{Abstract}

 We investigate the arithmetic properties of the multiplier polynomials for certain $1$-parameter families of polynomials.
-In particular, we answer the unsolved Excercise 4.12 (c) of the book ``The Arithmetic of Dynamical Systems" by J. H. Silverman for broader classes of polynomials than quadratic polynomials.
-As a corollary, we obtain the uniform upper bound of the naive height of parabolic parameters of unicritical polynomials.
-Moreover, candidates for the parabolic parameter are determined.
-We have also confirmed that it is a parabolic parameter, except $c=-3/2$.
+In particular, we prove integrality theorems of multiplier polynomials for $z^d+c$, $(z-c)z^d + c$ and $z^{d+1}+cz$.
+As a corollary, we obtain the uniform upper bound on the naive height of parabolic parameters of unicritical polynomials.
+Moreover, we determined the quadratic parabolic parameters for $z^2 + c$.
+We also conditionally list parabolic parameters for $z^2 + c$ of fixed degrees.